 Having a structured conversation around these questions allows you to build authentic and honest relationships with your clients, customers, stakeholders, and community and enables you to capture their experiences in a fulsome way.

 Once you have a clear picture of exactly what people are looking for, you’re able to make more informed decisions and provide comprehensive solutions.

 Take Your Decision Making Skills One Step Further

 Put these decision making tools into practice with our custom Design Thinking Process Cards.

 This handy card deck provides clear instructions on impactful human-centred design activities, including dot voting, the five whys, and empathy maps.
 There are 24 activities described in total, so you’ll never run out of fresh ways to come up with new ideas, assess a problem, or make informed decisions.

 They are designed for anyone, no matter your experience with design thinking, so you can utilize them yourself, as a team, or to facilitate large group decision making.
 Follow the step-by-step instructions, including helpful prompts, examples, and illustrations.

 Decision Making Training

 Design thinking training provides tools, resources, and skill-based learning to improve collaboration, critical thinking, creativity, and decision making.
-If you want to continue developing your decision making skills, take part in Overlap’s Creative Problem Solving School.
+If you want to continue developing your decision making skills, take part in one of our courses at Overlap School.
 We have an entire course dedicated to making better decisions.

 The Making Better Decisions course teaches the importance of feedback and shares simple yet powerful decision making tools for setting priorities and reaching consensus as a group.
 You’ll leave the course with a suite of tools to help you make decisions when you feel stuck—good decisions the entire team can get behind.